KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. No image found.
 4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 5. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
-6. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.
-7. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-8. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+7. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-9. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-horoscope by morozgrafix](https://github.com/morozgrafix/MMM-horoscope)